Osakpolor23/libraries_projects/README.md

 **Description**

 professor.py is a math quiz game where players answer 10 randomly generated arithmetic problems.
 Players can choose their difficulty level, and the program provides detailed feedback for correct and incorrect answers.
+This is modeled after the 1970's ***[Little Professor] (https://www.youtube.com/watch?v=ZuJwzH9BIgs&embeds_referring_euri=https%3A%2F%2Fcs50.harvard.edu%2F&source_ve_path=Mjg2NjY)*** game, where a computer would ask random math questions and provide feedback.

 **Features**